microsoft/FluidFramework/docs/README.md

 #### Limitations

-Note: the following functionality will not work in this mode.
+The following functionality will not work in this mode.
 Instead, you will need to [build](#build) and [serve](#serve)

 Note that offline search will not work in this mode.